mcore1976/antispy-jammer/README.md

 - LM7805 - 5V voltage stabilizer when using boards : RP2040, ESP32, ESP8266 or discrete ATTINY85 chip
 - 1 x 10K Ohm potentiometer ( or resistor divider ) may be put between ATTINY85/ARDUINO/AD9833 audio output pins and audio amplifier board input pins (please notice that some audio amplifier board like XH-M542 already have potentiometer therefore it may not be needed) < optional >
 - AD9833 signal generator board for version B of the jammer
-- MOSFET IRF 4115 < optional >
+- MOSFET IRF 4115 < optional > + MOSFET DRIVER TC4420/IXDI614PI - if no Audio amplifier TPA3116D2/PAM4803 used
 - Diodes for 2AMP or more ( 1N400X series)  < optional >
 - 2 x 10K resistors 0.25Watt < optional >
-- High Current coils ( depending on availability : one 3.3 miliHenr coil per each 6 transducers OR one  4.7 miliHenr coil per each 5 transducers OR one  6.8 miliHenr coil per each 6 transducers ) - current best setup is single 15MILIHENR coil per each 2 transducers < optional >
+- When using MOSFET+DRIVER must additionally use High Current coils ( depending on availability : one 3.3 miliHenr coil per each 6 transducers OR one  4.7 miliHenr coil per each 5 transducers OR one  6.8 miliHenr coil per each 6 transducers ) - current best setup is single 15MILIHENR coil per each 2 transducers < optional >

 The transducer set may be connected directly to the TPA3116D2 output or through the diode and IRF MOSFET.